 View a list of all consultation responses - this list includes all the online responses, letters and emails.
 However, you can't search for a particular response on this website.

-What are the benefits of the spatial framework for the borough?
+Benefits of the spatial framework for Rochdale borough

 The spatial framework aims to have a number of benefits for Rochdale borough.
 This includes:

-- Creating 175 hectares of new green belt.
+- Creating 155 hectares of new green belt

-How has the spatial framework changed following the first draft?
+Changes to the spatial framework since the first draft

-The first draft of the framework in 2016 proposed the proportion of green belt in the borough be reduced from 62.8% to 58.2%.
-The second draft of the framework proposes the green belt only be reduced by 2.9% to 59.9%.
+- Reduced the proportion of green belt sites proposed for development in the borough from 62.8% to 58.2%.
+The latest proposals will see the green belt reduced by just 2.5% to 60.3%.